viacheslavpopov/BakeryMVC/README.md

 </div>
 <p align="center">Epicodus Coding School, Independent Project with C# & ASP.NET Core MVC Application, 12.18.2020</p>
-<p align="center">By Danielle Thompson</p>

 ---

 ## Description

-Building upon a console application first built for Pierre's Bakery (see [Pierre's Bakery Console app](https://github.com/dani-t-codes/PierresBakery.Solution)), this MVC application tracks the vendors that purchase baked goods from Pierre and the orders belonging to those vendors.
+Building upon a console application first built for Pierre's Bakery, this MVC application tracks the vendors that purchase baked goods from Pierre and the orders belonging to those vendors.

 Vendors include properties for the vendor's name, a description of the vendor, a list of Orders belonging to the vendor.
 An Order includes properties like the title, the description, the price, and the date.